jquery/jquery-migrate/warnings.md

 **Cause:** The code on the page has used the `jQuery.event.props` or `jQuery.event.fixHooks` data structures.
 These were used in previous versions to affect the properties that are copied from the native event to the jQuery event each time an event is delivered, but they had the potential to create performance issues.
 Versions of jQuery Mobile before 1.5 make use of this API and require jQuery Migrate to run properly.

 **Solution:** The most popular use of these data structures are to add properties for touch or pointer events, and those properties are now supported by default with a newer high-performance approach in jQuery 3.0 that only retrieves the properties on first access.
 If you are using jQuery Mobile, check the [jquerymobile.com](https://jquerymobile.com) site for updates.
 If you are using plugins such as [pointerTouch](https://github.com/timmywil/jquery.event.pointertouch) or [touchHooks](https://github.com/aarongloege/jquery.touchHooks), simply remove them as they are no longer needed.

+### \[event-global\] JQMIGRATE: jQuery.event.global is deprecated

+### \[event-global\] JQMIGRATE: jQuery.event.global is removed

+**Cause:** `jQuery.event.global` was an object with keys being event names for which event listeners have ever been added.
+Originally, it was needed for performance reasons and to fix memory leaks in old IE, but since jQuery 1.9.0, the library has only been recording the events, but it was not using that information anywhere. jQuery 4.0.0 will remove the API.

+**Solution:** Remove all usage of `jQuery.event.global`; it's unlikely any existing usage is needed.

 ### \[load-after-event\] JQMIGRATE: jQuery(window).on('load'...) called after load event occurred